stevenpawley/Rsagacmd/cran-comments.md

 0 errors | 0 warnings | 0 note

-* Minor update to address CRAN issue related to passing a numeric instead of a character vector to numeric_version()
+* Minor update to address:
+ - Issue with reading using the terra SpatVector backend.
+ - Confusion when calling the saga_cmd commandline with tools that have interactive versions.
+ - Added package-level documentation.